RTB4FREE/crosstalk/README.md

    $mvn assembly:assembly -DdescriptorId=jar-with-dependencies  -Dmaven.test.skip=true

-4. Make the docker images locally:
+4. Make the docker images locally (note change your repo from jacamars to your repo):

-   $docker build -t jacamars/crosstalk:v1 -f Docker.crosstalk .
+   $docker build -t jacamars/crosstalk -f Docker.crosstalk .

 5. If you need to push to the repo:

-   $docker push jacamars/crosstalk:v1
+   $docker push jacamars/crosstalk

 Changing Operational Parameters
 -------------------------------------